timothyjward/osgi.enroute.site/_concepts/300-principles.md

 * _Quality Assurance_ – Tests that the application meets the minimum requirements
 * _Deployer_ – Takes an application and deploys it in a runtime system.
 * _User_ – The people and systems using a system.

-## Less is More

-The [mathematical theory of complexity][6] is surprisingly, ehh, complex.
-Worse, it seems utterly useless for understanding or explaining software complexity.
-It seems the best measure of software complexity is the good old simple _size_, although with some caveats.
-Officially called _lex parsimoniae_.
-Or poetically phrased: 'Less is more'.
-In general a solution with fewer parts should be preferred over an equally valuable solution that uses more parts.
-This is [Ockham's razor][7] revisited for software instead of hypotheses.

-The caveats are also poetically described, attributed to [Einstein][8], that 'Everything should be as simple as possible, but not simpler'.
-Or as the witticism: 'Every complex solution has a simple solution, that is plain wrong'.

-It is hard to describe where the balance is but in general it is best to err on the side of _conciseness_.
-This does not mean that shorter variable names are better or [packing ten statements in one line][9] will decrease the complexity of the software.
-However, given two equivalent functions but one larger than the other, then the smaller should have preference.

-A tool to keep things small is to [Do Not Repeat Yourself].
-Ensure that each concept, fact, item, function, is only defined once and use a reference in other places.
-If several functions can share a common block, factor out this commonality.
-If you can reuse classes with small tweaks, do it.
-Your later readers and maintainers will love you for it.

-If the same thing can be expressed more concisely, then the difference is _cruft_.
-Cruft is the extra text around the stuff that really matters.
-Some languages, XML is a key example, are often more than 90% redundant.
-You can verify this by compressing a large XML file.
-Though a certain amount of redundancy can help understanding, it quickly becomes distracting because we humans have limited cognitive capabilities.

-An important part why size is so relevant for complexity is our eyes and our mind.
-We humans have a limited cognition, it is assume we can handle about [7±2 'things'][10].
-Actually, it is likely that this is 3 groups of 3 things.
-That is, up to about 3 or 4 'things' do not require counting.
-If you drop some matches on a table you immediately see that there are one, two or three matches, you do not need to count such low numbers.
-More than 3 matches tend to be grouped by us automatically, so 9 matches would be seen as 3 groups of 3 matches.
-This effect is called _subitizing_.

-Over the 7±2 limit we need to _chunk_.
-Chunking means combining 'things' in higher level groups.
-In general we are good in working with large sets of things.
-For example, we all know the western alphabets that have between 25 and 30 characters.
-By chunking together letters we can words that can convey highly complicated material.

-Our numbers have comma separators for thousands so we can more easily recognize the chunks.
-That is, 10000000 is hard to recognize as ten million but for 10,000,000 it does not require any effort.
-Looking at the Japanese and Chinese alphabets that have between a few thousands to 80.000 characters it is clear that humans can handle very large sets despite their limitation of working with 7±2 set members simultaneously.

-A good example is the American telephone number.
-Since it consists of ten digits it falls outside the range of what we humans are comfortable with.
-By breaking the number up in the area code (3 digits), exchange (3 digits), and line number (4 digits) we can remember it much easier.

-In our industry we have been chunking since we left the switches on the first computers.
-Octal and Hexadecimal numbers took initially advantage of chunking.
-Assembly and higher level languages also chunked lower level concepts (microcode) into higher level concepts so they became easier to work with.
-Objects, and packages are higher level concepts that group underlying code.
-All with the effect that it becomes easier to reason about a software system.
-And why some code bases are really hard, they usually have many more than nine bundles, or nine packages per bundle, or nine objects per package.
-This is often inevitable but it should be realized that keeping the number of things low is a significant factor in simplifying.

-It should be obvious from this discussion why [Modularity] is so crucial.
-Modularity can limit the number of simultaneous concepts that need to be considered before a change can be made.
-Modularity is the chunking mechanism of software.

-With respect to size, we should therefore take the following into account:

-* Less is more, in general at least.
-* Optimize for readability, small is beautiful, reduce cruft.
-* Use chunking to keep the number of chunks that one needs to have in mind understanding a part to less than ten.
-This is in general why we have functions, objects, packages, and bundles.

 ## Modules